 Results from previous or ongoing studies are not necessarily predictive of our future clinical study results, and initial or interim results may not continue or be confirmed upon completion of the study.
 There is limited data concerning long-term safety and efficacy following treatment with our gene therapy and T cell-based product candidates.
 These data, or other positive data, may not continue or occur for these patients or for any future patients in our ongoing or future clinical studies, and may not be repeated or observed in ongoing or future studies involving our product candidates.
-For instance, while patients with SCD who have been treated with LentiGlobin may experience a reduction of vaso-occlusive events following successful engraftment, there can be no assurance that they will not experience vaso-occlusive events in the future.
-Similarly, patients with relapsed and refractory multiple myeloma who have been treated with ide-cel or the bb21217 product candidate may experience disease progression.
+For instance, while patients with TDT who have been treated with our LentiGlobin product candidate may experience a reduction or temporary elimination of transfusion support, there can be no assurance that they will not require transfusion support in the future.
+Similarly, patients with relapsed and refractory multiple myeloma who have been treated with the bb2121 or the bb21217 product candidate may experience disease progression.
 We have experienced unexpected results in the past, and we may experience unexpected results in the future.
-For instance, initial results from our clinical studies of ZYNTEGLO suggested that patients with TDT who do not have a β^0/β^0 genotype experienced better outcomes to treatment than patients with TDT who have a β^0/β^0 genotype.
-Consequently, we received conditional approval in the European Union, and we expect to seek FDA approval in the United States, initially for the treatment of patients with TDT who do not have a β^0/β^0 genotype.
-In order to support an application for marketing approval of ZYNTEGLO in patients with TDT who have a β^0/β^0 genotype, we initiated the HGB-212 study, but we do not know if or when ZYNTEGLO may be commercially available to all genotypes of patients with TDT, or types of β-thalassemia.
+For instance, initial results from our clinical studies of LentiGlobin suggested that patients with TDT and non- β^0/β^0 genotypes experienced better outcomes to treatment than patients with TDT and β^0/β^0 genotypes.
+Consequently, we are seeking conditional approval in the EU, and we expect to seek FDA approval in the United States, of our LentiGlobin product candidate initially for the treatment of patients with TDT and non- β^0/β^0 genotypes.
+In order to support an application for FDA approval of our LentiGlobin product candidate in patients with TDT and β^0/β^0 genotypes, we initiated the HGB-212 study, but we do not know if or when our LentiGlobin product candidate may be commercially available to patients with all genotypes.
 Furthermore, our product candidates may also fail to show the desired safety and efficacy in later stages of clinical development despite having successfully advanced through initial clinical studies.
-There can be no assurance that any of these studies will ultimately be successful or support further clinical advancement or marketing approval of our product candidates.
+There can be no assurance that any of these studies will ultimately be successful or support further clinical advancement or regulatory approval of our product candidates.